What Happens If You Do Not Pay On Time?

 If you enroll in a plan offered by the same health insurance company within 12 months of your policy having been canceled, then the health insurance company can require that you pay the past-due amount before your coverage is in effect.
 This may be either one month or three months of premiums, depending on the length of the grace period.
 Alternately, if you are re-enrolling within the grace period, the health insurance company may require you to pay your past-due premiums.

 The grace period does not reset at the end of the policy term if it auto-renews.
 This means that if you miss November and December payments and your plan auto-renews in January, you still need to catch up on payments to keep your coverage.

 Finding Affordable Coverage with Nevada Insurance Enrollment

 Your monthly health insurance premium does not need to be a burden.
-At Nevada Insurance Enrollment, we can help you understand what you owe your health insurance company and get you signed up for affordable health insurance.
+At Nevada Insurance Enrollment, our licensed health insurance agents can help you understand the breakdown of your health insurance premium or get you signed up for affordable health insurance.
 Call anytime of the year for options.

 Read More: Health Insurance in Las Vegas, Nevada